Gainesville, Florida Population 2019

-Gainesville’s estimated population exceeds 131.000, up quite a bit from the last recorded population during the 2010 census.
+Gainesville’s estimated population currently exceeds 132.000, up quite a bit from the last recorded population during the 2010 census.
 At that time, the population was 124,354.
 The city has a total area of over 63 square miles and a population density of over 2,111 people per square mile.

 The majority of the population is white, making up almost 65% of the total population.
 Twenty-three percent of the population is black, 6.9% is Asian, 2.9% are mixed race, and 10% are Hispanic or Latino.
 There are more females than males in Gainesville, making up 51.6% of the population.

 The University of Florida is the largest employer in the city, with over 27,000 employees.
 UF Health, Alachua County School Board, Gainesville Veterans Administration Medical Center, and the City of Gainesville are other top employers, providing jobs to thousands of residents.

 Since the census taken in 1890, Gainesville has seen nothing but growth across its population.
 By 1930, the city had over 10,000 residents.
 This number had nearly tripled by the 1950 census.
 The population grew significantly between 1950 and 1960, exploding from over 29,000 residents to over 64,000.
 By 2000, the population had nearly reached 100,000.
 Recent estimates show that the population has grown by 5.8% since the 2010 census.
 At this rate, the population will reach 150,000 in the near future.